whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-09-Trendy-Butler-Mens-Clothing-Subscription-September-2016-Review-Coupon.md

 [![First look at unpacking](http://whatsupmailbox.com/images/TrendyButlerSeptember2016OpenPackage.jpg)](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}

-First look at unpacking shows the items packaged together with brown paper wrapping and their logo sticker.
+Trendy Butler sends their items in a thick brown paper envelope and when you open that, you see the items packaged neatly inside.

 <br>